dufferzafar/solid-media/Readme.md

 ## Grading by TA

 We scored 19/20 on the assignment.
-1 mark was deducted on some theoretical question, that we didn't even understand.
+1 mark was deducted on some theoretical question that we didn't even understand.